mnot/I-D/draft-nottingham-rfc8615bis.md

 same origin risks administrative as well as security issues.
-For example, allowing "https://example.com/.well-known/example" to apply policy to "https://department.example.com", "https://www.example.com" or even "https://www.example.com:8000" assumes a relationship between hosts where there might be none, giving control to a potential attacker.
+For example, allowing "https://example.com/.well-known/example" to apply policy to "https://department.example.com", "https://www.example.com" or even "https://www.example.com:8000" assumes a relationship between hosts where there might be none, thereby giving control to a potential attacker.

 Likewise, specifying that a well-known URI on a particular hostname is to be used to bootstrap a protocol can cause a large number of undesired requests.
 For example, if a well-known HTTPS URI is